flyaruu/surreal-rust-esp/README.md

 [{"time":"1.220574ms","status":"OK","result":[{"actor_id":3,"first_name":"Ed","id":"actor:3","last_name":"Chase","last_update":"2013-05-26T14:47:57.620000"}]}]
 Actor: Actor { first_name: "Ed", last_name: "Chase", id: "actor:3" }
 ```

 Underwhelming?
 Perhaps.
 I'll try to make a more compelling demo at some point, but the difficult parts are working.

 And performance isn't too terrible: If I remove the sleep statement, our dinky little microcontroller does about 100 requests per second to the database.
-It's not an amazing number, but more than enough for many use cases.
+It's pretty amazing what you can do with a device that uses only 100mA of power.